StarryLeo/starry-vim/README.md

     :echo $VIMRUNTIME
     C:\Program Files\Vim\vim81

 Then you need to add it to your environment variable path.
-After that try execute `vim` within command prompt (press Win-R, type `cmd`, press Enter) and you’ll see the default vim page.
+After that try execute `gvim` within command prompt (press Win-R, type `cmd`, press Enter) and you’ll see the default Gvim page.

 #### Install [Git for Windows]